 You MUST have an exact communication route with your recruiter when starting the assignment and understand that your answers may not be addressed as quickly as you hope.
 Learn what channel your recruiter prefers and be persistent.

-Because the staffing needs are highly in-demand, your facility is moving fast and cutting corners on orientation.
-In the good ole days (2019), we used to get 4 hours to 4 days of orientation.
-Right now, the biggest obstacle is ICU and vents.
+When staffing needs are highly in-demand, your facility may move fast and cut corners on orientation.
+A few short years ago, we used to get 4 hours to 4 days of orientation.
+A big obstacle, especially since the COVID-19 pandemic, is ICU and vents.
 Have you ever taken a vent?
 Do you know the setting?
 What about drips?
 There is a big difference between insulin, Lasix, Protonix, and Dopamine, nitro, and Precedex.
 Are you qualified to titrate meds?
 It’s okay if you don’t know all the answers/procedures, but be ready to put in the time to do your homework to prepare yourself.

 If you’re still not sure whether travel healthcare is right for you, Check out TravelNursingNewbies.com.
 There’s a nine-part video series on how to get started in travel healthcare.

 Have faith.
 You CAN have a successful career in travel healthcare AND make the money you desire.
 You can even confidently do this by preparing yourself by using available resource like Kamana’s digital profile and Travel Nursing Newbies videos to get you started.